Angular Observable

 }

-Step2) Now subscribe getUserList() method into the app component.
+Step 2) Now subscribe getUserList() method in the app component.

 import { Component, OnInit } from '@angular/core';